What are Drosophila?

 How to make Drosophila media?

-Drosophila media is simple to make, although for ease and speed ready-made media tubes can be purchased as well as instant media.
+Drosophila media is simple to make, although for ease and speed ready-made media tubes can be purchased as well asΒ instant media.
 The below recipe makes around 40-50 tubes.

-Drosophila Media Recipe:
+Adapted Drosophila Media Recipe: (Using more 'household' ingredients)

 - 9g Yeast